 When the discs in your spine are damaged they often pinch the nerves.
 This can cause pain, tingling, numbness, weakness or other symptoms.

 These damaged spinal discs seldom heal because they remain under constant pressure from gravity, even while a person is at rest.
 Decompression is designed to reduce pressure inside the discs by gently separating or distracting the injured spinal segments.

 Under distraction, pressure on the disc is relieved; thus allowing fluids, nutrients and oxygen to flow back into disc.
 This nutrient exchange helps the body’s natural rebuilding process and can accelerate the repair and eventually heal damaged spinal discs.

-In addition to allowing nutrition back to the injured discs it helps pull back any portion of the disc that is pinching the nerve.
+In addition, it helps pull back any portion of the disc that is pinching the nerve.
 This helps eliminate your pain and symptoms.